How Do I Get Help?

 There are many ways to find out more about how to proceed with your administrative law complaint, dispute, appeal or legal problem.

 To start, you should learn more about the tribunal or regulatory agency that will handle your issue.
 Search the BC Admin Law Directory of Tribunals and Agencies to identify the right organization and learn about their dispute resolution process.
 Visit their website to learn more about their specific processes.
+They may also have recommendations for where you can get legal help.

-The information below describes organizations or services that may be able to help you with your administrative law matter.
+The information below describes some organizations or services that may be able to help you with your administrative law matter.
 These services have their own specializations.

-Legal Advice Services
+Legal Information, Advice & Advocacy Services

 LSLAP is a non-profit society run by law students at the UBC Faculty of Law.
 Law students provide free legal advice and representation to clients who would otherwise be unable to afford legal assistance.
 LSLAP legal advice clinics are located throughout the Lower Mainland.